Language and Culture

 A second language is an integral part of another culture, and second languages need to be studied as such.
 Students need to consider other cultures in their own terms; they need to recognize the force of locale, time, ideology, and language itself in shaping ways individuals in different cultures perceive human experience.
 Ultimately, developing a critical perspective with regard to the assumptions of one’s own culture may be the greatest benefit to be gained from first-hand contact with another culture through studying its language.

-- Test into the 211 level and complete that level
+- Place into the 211 level and complete that level